 - 2 tsp vanilla

 - Make filling: Bring eggs and cream cheese to room temperature.
+In a medium sized bowl stir cream cheese.
 Add sugar 1/4 cup at a time and stir until smooth with a wooden spoon.
 Add eggs, one at a time, still stirring with wooden spoon.
 Add salt and vanilla.

 - Make crust: Finely crush graham crackers with a rolling pin.
 Place in a medium-sized bowl along with sugar and cinnamon.
 Melt butter; stir into crumb mixture.